anupamsanu94/anupam-nayak-portfolio/work/sap-signavio.md

 ## 🔹 Overview

-Worked on SAP Signavio documentation, focusing on process intelligence and analytics.
+Worked on SAP Signavio documentation, focusing on process insights and recommendations.

 ---